turingschool-examples/jQuery-session/intro.md

   We would add a link in the HTML files to define that jquery is linked.
 I believe we will add the tag of
   <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.4.1/jquery.min.js"></script>

-  In the JS, then we would use the tage of Require.
+  In the JS, then we would use the tag of Require.

 3. Why would we bring in jQuery as a `dependency` rather than a `devDependency`?